🚨 Scam Guide · 2026

 How to Avoid

-• If Tren de la Costa is preference for 'scenic' experience, buy tickets direct at Estación Maipú station — ARS 3,000–5,000 one-way, single-class basic seating
+• If Tren de la Costa is preference for 'scenic' experience, buy tickets direct at Estación Maipú station — ARS3,000–5,000 one-way, single-class basic seating.

-• Refuse Airbnb-host / hotel-concierge 'Tren de la Costa Premium' at $30–$50 USD — the product is basic commuter-style at 2–3x markup
+• Refuse Airbnb-host / hotel-concierge 'Tren de la Costa Premium' at $30–$50 USD — the product is basic commuter-style at 2–3x markup.

-• For service-suspension fallback from Estación Maipú, use Línea 60 colectivo bus to Tigre or Uber — Both ARS 4,000–8,000 ($4–$8 USD)
+• For service-suspension fallback from Estación Maipú, use Línea 60 colectivo bus to Tigre or Uber — Both ARS4,000–8,000 ($4–$8 USD).

 Scam #5

-Tigre Delta Lodge & Airbnb Off-Platform Booking Fraud
+The Delta Lodge Off-Platform

 🔶 Medium